 If you missed our first blog – Domain authority, SEO and PR – the basics – perhaps have a quick read now to give you the background.
 It explains how the DA scoring system works and why it matters.
 If you’re not convinced, consider that Gorkana now lists DA for all publications on its database – a clear indicator that PR is waking up to SEO.

-A constant stream of links from different authoritative websites, usually placed by PR teams within content they have crafted, has proven to have significant impact on organic visibility in search results.
+A constant stream of links from different authoritative websites, usually placed by PR teams within the content they have crafted, has proven to have a significant impact on organic visibility in search results.

 PR activity and campaigns that can help SEO include:

 - Strategic partnerships

 - White papers